mihai2000q/FinanceInsureCare/README.md

 # FinanceInsureCare
-Desktop based Application with Monolith Architecture written in C#, .NET Framework and WPF.
+Desktop based Application with Monolith Architecture written in C#, .NET Framework and WPF using Prism Framework.